Get Your Daily Dose of Goodness

 Nucleus Raw Foods

-Nucleus Raw Foods is a cool café in Luzerne where everything on the menu is vegan, soy-free, gluten-free, and organic.
+Everything on the menu is vegan, soy-free, gluten-free and organic at Nucleus Raw Foods, which has locations in Wilkes-Barre and Luzerne.
 Even if you’re not vegan, you’ll swear by their delicious flatbreads and vegan burgers.
-For a quick snack, pick up their fresh-squeezed juices and smoothies.
+For a quick pick-me-up, try their fresh-squeezed juices and smoothies.

 The Wandering Hen Café and Market

-If you love all things local, check out The Wandering Hen in Scranton.
-Their daily breakfast and lunch menus feature soups, salads, burgers, and sandwiches, all made to order using ingredients from NEPA’s local farms.
-They also have plenty of vegan and vegetarian options.
+The Wandering Hen in Scranton whips up soups, salads, burgers and sandwiches, all made to order using ingredients from NEPA’s local farms.
 Before you leave, pick up some local goods in their market area so you can cook up your own healthy dishes at home.